CareySturgeon/IAC-AWSCloudFormation/README.md

 # IAC-AWSCloudFormation

-A YAML script for deploying a high availability webb app stack with subnets, load balancers on AWS
+A YAML script for deploying a high availability web app stack with subnets, load balancers on AWS